Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

+which is then fully annotated with respect to all $M$ attributes.
+The adaptation test set may also be drawn from alternative domains or tasks to which the foundation model has been adapted.
+The adaptation test set may also be drawn from other domains or tasks to which the foundation model has been adapted.

-Then, a labeled training set $\mathcal{D}^L$ needs to be obtained to adapt the classification model for multitask learning over iterations.
-Although the ground truth labels for the training set $\mathcal{D}_m^{Trn}$ were seen by task $m$, other tasks have never seen these labels.
+Then, a training set $\mathcal{D}^L$ needs to be labeled for adapting the classification model to multitask learning over iterations.
+Although the ground truth labels for the training set $\mathcal{D}_m^{\text{Trn}}$ were seen by task $m$, other tasks have never seen these labels.
 Therefore, the union of DSI's training sets forms an ``unlabeled'' pool,

 from which training samples can be selected and prepared according to Algorithm \ref{alg:alg_CAL}.